Jagdish Bhola

-Jagdish Bhola is a former sportsperson and allegedly a drug smuggler.
-He was well known as "king kong" of Indian wrestling and had earned Arjuna Award during his wrestling career.
+Jagdish Bhola is a famous wrestler known for his skill and dedication to the sport.
+Often called the "King Kong" of Indian wrestling, he became well known for his strength and success in the ring.
+He was honored with the Arjuna Award, one of India’s most prestigious sports awards, recognizing his achievements in wrestling.

 Early life

 Jagdish Bhola was born in Chauke (dist.
 Bathinda).
 Bhola spent most of his childhood with his maternal family.
 At an early age he was encouraged by his maternal uncle to take up wrestling as a career and was trained by him as well in village Chauke itself, where many national and international players have been produced.
 Later on Bhola shifted to Ludhiana and joined a renowned akhara to master his skills in wrestling.

 Career

 As a wrestler he reached fame after earning a silver medal in the 1991 Asian Wrestling Championships, Delhi, he also competed throughout the world.
 For his wrestling career, Government awarded him with the Arjuna Award.

 Bhola also appeared in a Punjabi language movie, Rustam-e-Hind which released in 2008.
 For a brief time Bhola served in the Punjab police as DSP before being suspended by the Punjab Police.